FRENCH SOUNDS FOR BEGINNERS

 You’ll find the sound [y] in words like in tu, lune, musique.

-For the sound [u], your lips are rounded as if you’re whistling, and your tongue up and is NOT touching your teeth.
+For the sound [u], your lips are rounded tightly as if you’re blowing out a candle, and your tongue is NOT touching your teeth.

-For the sound [y], your lips are still rounded as if you’re whistling, but your tongue is this time touching your bottom teeth.
+For the sound [y], your lips are still rounded as if you’re blowing out a candle, but your tongue is this time touching your bottom teeth.

-And that small pronunciation difference, can change the whole meaning of a word, so that also affects what your delivery.
+And that small pronunciation difference, can change the whole meaning of a word, so that also affects what your saying.

-For example, tu = you and tout = everything.
-2 different words, very similar pronunciation!
+For example, tu [ty] = you and tout [tu] = everything.
+Two different words, very similar pronunciation!

-Now, small note, if you can’t hear the difference right away — don’t worry!
+If you can’t hear the difference yet.
 That’s totally normal.
-Your ear will improve with time and practice.
-This happens a lot.
+Your hearing will improve with time and practice.

-Now, I want to finish on a few things, and just remind you that even though this is my job and my goal to teach you all the skills improve your French pronunciation, I want you to remember that you dont need a PERFECT pronunciation.
-I want everyone to really remember that I’m not there to teach you to speak like a native speaker, and that I dont subscribe to that idea at all.
+Before we wrap up, I also want to remind you of something that I find very important.
+Even though it’s my job to help you improve your French pronunciation, I want you to remember that you don’t need a PERFECT pronunciation.
+I want everyone to really understand that I’m not there to teach you to speak like a “native” speaker, and that I don’t subscribe to that idea at all.

 What you need though, is clarity.
-You need to speak clearly enough to be understood by French speakers — and to feel good doing it.
+You need to speak clearly enough to be understood by French speakers — and to feel good and confident doing it.
+Not like someone who has spent their whole life in France.

 Hear the sounds more clearly